-What happens when you travel solo?
+Sharing to you my Yokohama Day trip and this is what happens when you travel solo.
 You will meet a lot of people in the hostels, in the club, or maybe in the bar.
 Who knows, just a seatmate inside the airplane?

 Related Article: My First Solo Trip to Japan – A Mix of Disaster, Fun, and Adventure

 An Unexpected Yokohama Day Trip

 If you remember from my previous blog post about first my solo trip in Japan, it was a mix of disaster, fun, and adventure.

 I met this Japanese guy (his name is Hide), inside the club that he decided to ask for my Facebook.
 As of the moment, I am not sure if we are still friends on Facebook because I seldom see his updates.
 Anyway, this story happened two years ago already back in May 2015.

 I am just reminiscing about this funny moment as part of my journey as a solo traveler.